MicrosoftDocs/mixed-reality/mixed-reality-docs/updating-hololens.md

 By joining the Windows Insider Program from your HoloLens, you'll get access to preview builds of HoloLens software updates before they're available to the general public.

-For information on how to participate in the Windows Insider Program on HoloLens, please refer to the [Insider preview for Microsoft HoloLens](https://docs.microsoft.com/en-us/hololens/hololens-insider)article in our IT Pro docs.
+For information on how to participate in the Windows Insider Program on HoloLens, please refer to the [Insider preview for Microsoft HoloLens](https://docs.microsoft.com/en-us/hololens/hololens-insider) article in our IT Pro docs.